 Kate is a Licensed Professional Counselor and Registered, Board Certified Art Therapist.
 She specializes in supporting women (and their partners) through experiences around motherhood, including pregnancy, postpartum, and the decision to not have children.
 Her specialties include trauma, PTSD, anxiety, depression, grief and loss, life transitions, relationships, parental support as well as child & family therapy.
 Kate received her M.A. in Art Therapy from The George Washington University.
 Prior to founding Sage House, Kate spent several years providing care to pediatric Hematology-Oncology patients and their families at Georgetown University Hospital in Washington DC and New York Presbyterian Hospital/Weill Cornell in New York City.
-Kate is currently working towards her Perinatal Mental Health Certification through Postpartum Support International.
+Kate is in the process of completing her Perinatal Mental Health Certification through Postpartum Support International.
 Kate's holistic approach combines art, play, sand tray and yoga therapies with counseling.

-Lauren is an art therapy and counseling resident, providing individual, child, adolescent, couples and family therapy.
+Lauren is an Art Therapy and Resident in Counseling pre-licensed professional, providing individual, child, adolescent, couples and family therapy.
 Her areas of experience include anxiety disorders, depression, grief & loss, self-esteem issues, sleep disturbances and medically fragile clients.
 Lauren earned her M.A in Art Therapy from The George Washington University.
 She brings a creative and nurturing atmosphere to her work to allow clients to feel supported in their journey to wellness.
 Her trauma-focused master’s program and previous work in a variety of mental health settings have provided her with a well-rounded clinical background, making her adaptable and able to meet clients where they are.
 As an art therapist, Lauren believes that all people have an innate capacity for expressing themselves creatively to explore their experiences, increase self-awareness, find new solutions, and improve overall well-being in therapy.